anumrukhsar/pupps_store/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+Puppy store is an online store to adopt a puppy worldwide in good and exciting price and with amazing offers.
+App contains list of puppies and their detail.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Are you gonna buy a pup??
+Come here and capture your interest.. :)

 ## :camera_flash: Screenshots